-Options has said, in relation to other, similar, cases involving its acceptance of introductions from JF, that restitution under section 27 of FSMA could not be available, because the case-specific factors relied upon by the Court of Appeal in Adams for refusing section 28 relief in that case are absent on the facts.
+Options has said restitution under section 27 of FSMA could not be available, because the case-specific factors relied upon by the Court of Appeal in Adams for refusing section 28 relief in that case are absent on the facts of this case.
 On the basis of the evidence before me, I disagree that section 27 would not apply here.